HduDBSI/RDistillRec/README.md

-The code for difficulty-aware curriculum and token-weighted rationale distillation for sequential recommendation.
+The code for “Difficulty-Aware Curriculum and Token-Weighted Rationale Distillation from LLM for Sequential Recommendation”.

  # Raw Datasets